Dechantg/Decision-Maker/planning/overview-planning.md

 ## Step 4

-Wireframe web page, map out each pages requirments. and begin SASS formatting
+Wireframe web page, map out each pages requirments and elements

 ## Step 5

+begin SASS formatting

+## Step 6

 Determin forms for each page and link input/output to our get/post calls

-## Step 6
+## Step 7

 Write database SELECT and INSERT statements

+## Step 8

+debug and refactor for core requirments

+# Stretch Goals

+## 1)

+Edit choices page for users

+## 2)

+add in poll opens at and poll closes at options

+## 3)